Code-Institute-Submissions/saltta-figs_DecResub/README.md

 5. Access your dashboard on Cloudinary

 ### Deploying to Heroku

+HEROKU HAS CHANGED ITS POLICIES AND IS NO LONGER FREE

 1. Create an account on [Heroku](https://www.heroku.com/)
 2. Create an app, in my case *thefigs* and select a region